 Project Gigabit

-Cornwall and Isles of Scilly were recently selected to be in the first wave of the Government’s Project Gigabit, which will be tackling the hardest to reach areas, so that as much as possible of the UK has access to gigabit speeds.
-The initial contracts have now been awarded to local supplier Wildanet by BDUK (Building Digital UK, the Govt. executive agency running Project Gigabit) – see below for more detail.
+Cornwall and Isles of Scilly were selected to be in the first wave of the Government’s Project Gigabit, which will be tackling the hardest to reach areas, so that as much as possible of the UK has access to gigabit speeds.
+The initial contracts have now been awarded to local supplier Wildanet by BDUK (Building Digital UK, the Govt. executive agency running Project Gigabit).
 The rollout for the initial lots (see below) should start in 2023, and are expected to run until 2026.

 Project Gigabit Lots